The Good Faith Estimate Notice You Need On Your Therapist Website (And Where To Put It)

-So far, it seems to be a bit fuzzy as to exactly what therapists ought put and where to put a Good Faith Estimate notice on their website.
-But with that said, the model notice shared by the CMS and the three options for how to implement the notice below are solid guesses as to what would be reasonably considered to be compliant.
+So far, it seems to be a bit fuzzy as to exactly what therapists ought put in and where to put a Good Faith Estimate notice on their website.
+But with that said, the model notice shared by the CMS and the three options for how to implement the notice below are solid guesses as to what would be considered compliant.

 The Good Faith Estimate Model Notice

 The recommended notice to have on your website is the Centers for Medicare and Medicaid Services model notice.
 Here is the notice text in full:

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost

 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.

 - You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.

 - Make sure your health care provider gives you a Good Faith Estimate in writing at least 1 business day before your medical service or item.

 - You can also ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.